How Many Sets Should You Do Per Muscle Group Per Week?

 Growth Resources

 Before we talk about sets per muscle per week, we need to consider how much muscle your body can build every week.
-You can think of these as your total growth resources.
+Let’s call that your growth resources.
 I got that term from Dr. Eric Trexler and Dr. Eric Helms over at the MASS research review.

 If you’re trying to bulk up your entire body, you need to ration those growth resources out to all your muscles.
-If you’re prioritizing certain muscles, you can invest more growth resources there.
+If you neglect some muscles, it frees up resources for other ones.
+If you emphasize certain muscles, you can invest those extra resources into them.
 One study even found that the muscles you train can steal resources from the ones you don’t train:

 Whole-Body Training Volume